How to cite this paper

 can’t support that.”
 And after a little questioning/negotiation, we finally

-established that and established that we didn’t really need to discuss what I wanted; we
+established that and established that we didn’t really need to discuss what I wanted;

 needed to discuss what this tool would allow me to do and how.
-I ended up with an acceptable
+I ended up with an

 workaround and filing an enhancement request.
 I don’t actually know whether enhancement

-requests to this particular vendor go anyplace but the circular file, but at least they asked
+requests to this particular vendor go anyplace but the circular file, but at least

 for it.
 And that helps.
 At Balisage, I hope none of us are going to be told “We

 don’t want that.”
 We may be told that nobody knows how to do it.

 Daniel Shorr — how many of you know who Daniel Shorr was?
 Okay, many of the North